GenesisFR/DS1TroubleshootingGuide/README.md

 - Run the game on your other GPU (if you have one).
 - Run the game in fullscreen or [windowed](#play-windowed) mode.

+## Unable to create a new character

+If you're experiencing missing animations or freezes in the character creator, this may be caused by third party softwares such as XFire or Raptr.
+You should disable them or uninstall them as they've been discontinued a long time ago.

 ## Unable to enumerate any DirectDraw devices installed on this system

 [Enable DirectDraw acceleration](https://superuser.com/a/504510).

+## Virtual alloc failed with error

+The game is running out of memory.
+It's usually due to running memory intensive mods such as the HD textures mod.

+Make the game's executable large-address aware using the [LAA enabler](https://www.pcgamingwiki.com/wiki/Windows#Set_older_32-bit_games_to_use_4_GB_RAM_instead_of_2) so it can use more RAM.

-## White textures when using dgVoodoo2
+## White textures

+This usually happens when using dgVoodoo2.

 1. Run dgVoodooCpl.exe, go to the General tab and select one of the Direct3D 12 entries from the Output API drop down list.
 2. Go to the DirectX tab, tick "Fast memory access" and hit OK.
+3. Decrease [shadow resolution](#increase-shadow-resolution) to 512 or lower.
-3. If you're using an AMD GPU, turn off [Radeon Anti-Lag](https://www.amd.com/en/support/kb/faq/dh-033#faq-Configuring-Radeon-Anti-Lag).
+4. If you're using an AMD GPU, turn off [Radeon Anti-Lag](https://www.amd.com/en/support/kb/faq/dh-033#faq-Configuring-Radeon-Anti-Lag).

 ## Window is offscreen

 Add "x=0 y=0" to your launch parameters (see the following instructions for [shortcuts](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Desktop_shortcuts), [Steam](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Steam) or [GOG Galaxy](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#GOG_Galaxy_2.0)).

 Source: https://steamcommunity.com/app/39200/discussions/0/846955554677340085/#c1692669912401473624

+## Windows cursor flickers at the center of the screen

+It's likely caused by using dgVoodoo2, just tab out of the game and tab back in.

 ## You cannot run Dungeon Siege in a resolution higher than your desktop